MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/migrate-help.md

 More specifically, if you have content that you created for [!INCLUDE[navnow_md](../developer/includes/navnow_md.md), then you can choose to reuse that for your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] solution.

 For example, you have a [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)] Help Server website with HTML files that describe your solution according to the [!INCLUDE[navsicily_md](../developer/includes/navsicily_md.md)] documentation model and format.
 In that scenario, you can reuse the Help Server website and rebrand that and the content accordingly.
 You then connect your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] solution with that Help Server website.

-For more information, see [Configuring the Help Experience](../deployment/configure-help.md).
+However, [!INCLUDE [prodshort](../developer/includes/prodshort.md)] does not support the field-based approach to context-sensitive Help that [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] 2017 and earlier use.
+Instead, you must use the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] page-based approach to context-sensitive Help.
+You do not have to convert your existing Help, but you do need to populate the **Page Documentation** table.
+For more information, see [Adding page-level UI-to-Help mapping to the system table](../help/context-sensitive-help.md#adding-page-level-ui-to-help-mapping-to-the-system-table).

 > [!NOTE]
 > For apps for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online, you must apply tooltips to controls and actions in both page objects and page extensions, and you must supply context-sensitive links.
 For more information, see [Configuring the Help Experience](../deployment/configure-help.md).